Editorial Style Guide

 speech-language-hearing (adj.)

-study abroad (adv.), study-abroad (adj.): She will study abroad.
+study abroad (adv.), study-abroad (n., adj.): She will study abroad.
+Learn more about study-abroad in this session.
 I joined a study-abroad program.

 sub- (prefix)—Most constructions with sub are closed: subbasement, subordinate, substandard.
 Hyphenate when used with a proper noun: sub-Saharan, sub-Arctic.
 (See prefixes and suffixes.)